 - Bonus Stage: By touching certain boxes, Milon is transported to an area in which he collects music notes to earn money.

 - Bubble Gun: Milon shoots bubbles to defeat his foes.
 It works.

 - Classic Cheat Code: Want to continue your game when you get a Game Over?
 You'll need to know a special button input!
-(It's hold LEFT on D-Pad when you push START)
+Note

 - Fake Difficulty: Infinitely Respawning Enemies, no Mercy Invincibility, and completely unintuitive roadblocks.